USA Network: End of the "blue sky" era, expansion of sports coverage, and Versant era (2016–present)

 Amid the growth of streaming services (including NBCUniversal's newly launched Peacock) and the decline of traditional cable television, USA Network began to cut back on scripted programming, in favor of reality shows, television events (including scripted miniseries), and live programming—the latter including WWE programs and sporting events.
 In 2020, the network cancelled Dare Me, The Purge, The Sinner, and Treadstone.
 With the announcement that NBCSN would shut down on December 31, 2021, it was subsequently revealed that USA and Peacock would collectively assume its remaining sports broadcasts.

 In December 2023, Deadline Hollywood reported that USA Network was considering a return to original scripted series in the vein of the "blue sky" era, citing the recent resurgence in the popularity of Suits (which concluded in 2019) after the series was acquired by Netflix.
-The channel was reportedly targeting shows with budgets of $2-3 million per-episode.
+The channel was reportedly targeting shows with budgets of $2–3 million per-episode.
 In June 2024, USA Network would order The Rainmaker, which was reported to be the first series to be produced via this plan.

-In November 2024, Comcast announced its intent to spin off most of NBCUniversal's cable properties—including USA Network—as a new public company, with its name later announced as Versant.
-Despite the separation, it will still carry NBC Sports programming covered under existing commitments.
+In November 2024, Comcast announced its intent to spin off most of NBCUniversal's cable properties—including USA Network—as a new public company controlled by its shareholders, with its name later announced as Versant.
+Despite the separation, it will still carry NBC Sports programming covered under existing commitments, but a new USA Sports division was launched in November 2025 to encompass these rights, as well as new sports properties acquired separately from NBC Sports.

 Programming

 USA Network has achieved a viewership foothold with its original programming; this began in the 1990s with initial hits such as Silk Stalkings, Duckman and La Femme Nikita, which were gradually followed in the following two decades by series such as Monk, Psych, Shooter, White Collar, Mr. Robot, Suits, Burn Notice and Royal Pains.

 In addition to its original productions, the network airs syndicated reruns of current and former network series such as Law & Order: Special Victims Unit, Chicago P.D., Law & Order: Criminal Intent (which spent the final four seasons of its run as a first-run program on USA) and NCIS.
-The network also broadcasts a variety of films from the Universal Pictures library and select films from other movie studios (such as Sony Pictures Entertainment, Paramount Pictures, Walt Disney Studios Motion Pictures and Warner Bros.
-Entertainment), airing primarily as part of its overnight and weekend schedule, and occasionally during primetime on nights when original programming or marathons of its acquired programs are not scheduled.
+The network also broadcasts a variety of films, airing primarily as part of its overnight and weekend schedule, and occasionally during primetime on nights when original programming or marathons of its acquired programs are not scheduled.